 Each racer must carry with them at all times during the race:

-- A mobile phone able to call and receive in Hong Kong (with at least 50% battery power / a power bank with at lesat 50% power reserve)
+- A mobile phone able to call and receive in Hong Kong during the entire race (including finish point)

 - Two headlamps/torches (with batteries), plus additional replacement batteries

 - A waterproof rain jacket with hood (made of waterproof and breathable material such as Gore-Tex or similar); seams must be seam-sealed;

 - At least 1 liter of water or sports drinks (water bladder or water bottles) at the start line and upon leaving each checkpoint with refreshment post.

 - Cup & eating utensils (neither disposable cup nor eating utensils will be provided throughout the race)

 - An emergency space blanket or equivalent (minimum size of 130cm x 200cm)